johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -list-bookmarks** \[-utf8] **in.pdf**

 Print bookmark data to standard output.
-The data includes level, title, pagenumber linked to, and full link data.
-Use -utf8 always.
+The data includes level, title, page number linked to, and full link data.
+Use **-utf8** always.
 For example:

 ```
 0 "Part 1" 1 open